Georgia Peaches on French Beaches

 I wanted to go topless at the beach and I wanted a picture of it.
 I will show it to my grandchildren and have it made into a poster for my room at the old folks home when I’m 90.
 I didn’t think I was Cindy Crawford, but I did know that whatever I looked like at 27 years old was probably going to be the closest I would ever get.

 If you had to pick a place to go topless, the Cote d’ Azur is it.
 In addition to the glam factor, no one cares.
 France has a totally different boob culture to be sure.
 French women’s ability to rock it with their tops off with such nonchalance is impressive.
 French men seemed to be pretty unfazed by the whole thing as well.
 Try to picture an American beach with topless women.
 Bedlam would surely ensue.
 This wasn’t the case in France.
 Just like in almost every other arena, the French seem to have a more sophisticated pallet on the subject.

-It was a beautiful day in November and around 70 degrees.
+It was a beautiful day in November and around 75 degrees.
 I was in my street clothes with a boa and a few other props.
 There were only a few people on the beach.
 My good friend Paula accompanied me in the role of photographer.
 My plan was to just take my shirt off real quick and snap a few pics and be done with it.
-I chose a beach between Antibes and Nice where the view is 360 degrees of ocean framed by the Alps.
+I chose a beach in Antibes where the view is 360 degrees of ocean framed by the Alps.
 Simply sitting on the rocks in this spot of the world is priceless.
 When you add the liberation of flaunting your Georgia peaches, you’ve got yourself quite an experience.
 It made me laugh, gave me goosebumps, and made me feel totally alive in that moment.
 A few moments later, I felt like a dork sitting on the beach with my boobs hanging out.
 I put my shirt on and was on my way.